Dogoh48/ShopInsight/README.md

 ## Description

-ShopperTrends-Analyzer is a data analysis and visualization tool designed to provide valuable insights into customer shopping preferences and behavior.
+ShopperTrends-Analyzer is a tkinter-base project from Programming 2 course.
+It's data analysis and visualization tool designed to provide valuable insights into customer shopping preferences and behavior.
 With a comprehensive dataset encompassing various customer attributes such as age, gender, purchase history, preferred payment methods, and feedback ratings, ShopperTrends-Analyzer enables businesses to understand their customer base better and make informed decisions to enhance their products and services.

 ## Features